orkitec/orkitec.github.io/_pages/about.md

 ## What is this site about?

-Most of the content here is about my solo indie gamedevlopment side huzzle with [orkitec](/portfolio/orkitec) but also a [portfolio](/portfolio/) collection of other projects I worked on, a [blog](/blog/) with tutorials and a [devlog](/blog/devlog/) with ongoing development progress.
+Most of the content here is somehow tied to my solo indie game development huzzle with [orkitec](/portfolio/orkitec) but also a [portfolio](/portfolio/) collection of other projects I worked on, a [blog](/blog/) with tutorials and a [devlog](/blog/devlog/) with ongoing development progress.

 ## Want to stay up to date?